aaronwtr/genomic-drug-target-prediction/README.md

 - UK BioBank: Database tracking health of 500,000 participants.
 Note that UKBB is not representative of general population.
 Skew towards population of Caucasian descent between the ages of 40-69.
 ### Methods
 - Mutant allele classification: For the LoF and GoF classification, we will build a simple logistic regression model taking inspiration from previous work at the Centre for Translational Bioinformatics.
-Logistic regression is a nice first step as this architecture allows for binary classification via a threshold, e.g. risk > 50% = malignant mutation, else benign.
-Moreover, the raw risk probability can be used to prioritize the targets amongst each other, where the targets with the biggest malignant risk would be the most obvious targets.
+Logistic regression is an intuitive first step as this architecture is simple to construct, should inform us whether any meaningful prediction can be done, and allows for binary classification via a threshold, e.g. risk > 50% = malignant mutation, else benign.
+Moreover, the risk probabilities can be used to prioritize the targets in rank order, where the targets with the biggest malignant risk would be the most obvious targets.

 - Clinical trial outcome prioritization: T.B.D